mever-team/FairBench/docs/quickstart.md

 pip install --upgrade fairbench
 ```

+This is only the lightweight version without any specifications,
+which suffices for assessment of any system - install extras are
+available to run out-of-the-box benchmarks for vision data or LLMs.
 A typical workflow using the library will help you identify prospective
 fairness concerns to discuss with stakeholders.
 Decide which of
 the concerns matter after drawing a broad enough